marketing-strategy

 • Loyalty programs: Reward repeat purchases and referrals

-• Regular engagement: Stay connected through valuable content and updates
+• Regular engagement: Stay connected through valuable content

-Customer Lifetime Value (CLV) Focus:
+Customer Lifetime Value Focus

 • Calculate the long-term value of customers